michaelatimore/express-snippet-box/README.md

 ``` bash
 npm run dev
 ```
 * The server should now be running at http://localhost:3000.
-You can access it through your web browser or use tools like Postman to interact with the API.

 ## Project Construction